-- Have teacher candidates work in pairs and come to a consensus on the experiences represented in the film.
+- Have viewers work in pairs and come to a consensus on the experiences represented in the film.
 Have each pair partner with another pair and repeat the process. - Have each quartet share out with the class.
-As a class, complete the right side of the Venn diagram without duplicating responses.
+As a class/audience, complete the right side of the Venn diagram without duplicating responses. - Have the entire class/audience discuss the commonalities and differences between viewers' experiences in middle school and the experiences of the young adolescents in the film.
+Complete the center portion of the Venn diagram.

-- Have the entire class discuss the commonalities and differences between teacher candidates' collective experiences in middle school and the experiences of the young adolescents in the film.
-Complete the center portion of the Venn diagram. - Ask teacher candidates to think about and write down what these findings may mean for himself/herself/themselves as they prepare to become a middle school educator.
-Have teacher candidates pair up and share their responses.
+Ask viewers to think about and write down what these findings may mean for himself/herself/themselves as they prepare to become a middle school educator.
+Have viewers pair up and share their responses.
 Conclude with a class discussion on the importance of truly understanding young adolescents.